wct-james/interview-question/README.md

 --- | --- | --- | ---
 companyid122 | companyid1 | 2022 | 200
 companyid123 | companyid1 | 2023 | 300

+## Testing
+Test that the requirements are satisfied using the prepared pytest tests:

+`pytest .`

+For more detail:

+`pytest . --verbose`

+When all test cases pass, push the branch back to the github repo so that it can be reviewed.